Short-range nuclear forces in singlet channels: LO and its residual counterterms

 though the number of physical inputs to determine $C$ remains one (or stated differently, the boundary condition for the RG flow of $C(\Lambda)$ remains fixed).
-There is little dispute about the power counting of (renormalized) $C$~\cite{vanKolck:1999mw, Bedaque:2002mn, Barford:2002je}:
+Barring fine-tuning, the power counting of (renormalized) $C$~\cite{vanKolck:1999mw, Bedaque:2002mn, Barford:2002je} is decided by the pointlike piece of OPE:

 where $Q \sim \mlo \sim \alpha_{\pi}^{-1}$.
-The relatively large size of $\alpha_\pi^{-1}$, compared with $m_\pi$, is crucial for the singlet-channel success of KSW scheme~\cite{Kaplan:1998tg, Fleming:1999ee}, in which OPE is treated perturbatively.
+The relatively large size of $\alpha_\pi^{-1}$, compared with $m_\pi$, is crucial for the singlet-channel success of the scheme by Kaplan, Savage, and Weiss (KSW)~\cite{Kaplan:1998tg, Fleming:1999ee}, in which OPE is treated perturbatively.
 But here we take the view point that $\alpha_\pi^{-1}$ is an infrared mass scale because (i) it is still smaller than $\mhi$ and (ii) the perturbative Yukawa works less well when $m_\pi$ takes a larger value but still stays within the validity of chiral EFT.

-To study the UV divergences, we find useful the elegant machinery developed in Ref.~\cite{Kaplan:1996xu}.
+We will use conventional numerical methods to carry out actual calculations (see Sec.~\ref{sec_NNLO_num}), but we can study the UV divergences analytically using the elegant machinery developed in Ref.~\cite{Kaplan:1996xu}.
 First, we define the resummed Yukawa amplitude:

 where $E \equiv k^2/m_N$ is the center-of-mass energy.
-The superscript ``$\Lambda$'' only serves as a reminder that every integral is in principle regularized.
-While the LO $P$ and higher wave amplitudes are given solely by the resummed Yukawa, the LO $S$-wave amplitude needs summing up insertions of $C^{(0)}$ to all orders, which is eventually given by~\cite{Kaplan:1996xu}
+While the LO $P$ and higher wave amplitudes are given solely by the resummed Yukawa amplitude, the LO $S$-wave amplitude requires summing up insertions of $C^{(0)}$ to all orders, which is eventually given by~\cite{Kaplan:1996xu}

 where